Daws Butler: Inspirations

 Butler based some of his voices on popular celebrities of the day.
 Yogi Bear began as an Art Carney impression; Butler had done a similar voice in several of Robert McKimson's films at Warner Brothers, and on Stan Freberg's comedy record "The Honey-Earthers".
 However, he soon changed Yogi's voice, making it much deeper and more sing-songy.

 Hokey Wolf began as an impression of Phil Silvers, and Snagglepuss as Bert Lahr.
 When Snagglepuss began appearing in commercials for Kellogg's Cocoa Krispies in 1961, Lahr threatened to sue Butler for "stealing" his voice.
 As part of the settlement, the disclaimer "Snagglepuss voice by Daws Butler" was required to appear on each commercial, making him the only voice actor ever to receive credit in an animated TV commercial.
-Huckleberry Hound was inspired by a North Carolina neighbor of Butler's wife's family; he previously used the voice for Avery's laid-back wolf and Lantz's Smedley.
+Huckleberry Hound was inspired by a North Carolina neighbor of Butler's wife's family; he previously used the voice for Tex Avery's laid-back wolf and Walter Lantz's Smedley.

 Later life

 In the 1970s, Butler was the voice of "Hair Bear" on Help!...
 It's the Hair Bear Bunch! and a few characters in minor cartoons such as C.B.
 Bears.
 On Laff-a-Lympics, he was virtually the entire "Yogi Yahooey" team.
 He also played the title character in The Funky Phantom, and Louie and Pug on The Pink Panther Show.
 In 1977, he guest-starred as Captain Numo and his lackey Schultz on the What's New, Mr. Magoo? episode "Secret Agent Magoo".

-Butler remained somewhat low-key in the 1970s and 1980s until a revival of The Jetsons and Hanna-Barbera's crossover series Yogi's Treasure Hunt, both in 1985.
-Also in 1983, he voiced the title character Wacky WallWalker in Deck the Halls with Wacky Walls.
+Apart from specials and commercials, Butler was less prolific in the 1970s and 1980s until a revival of The Jetsons and Hanna-Barbera's crossover series Yogi's Treasure Hunt, both in 1985.
+In 1983, he voiced the title character Wacky WallWalker in Deck the Halls with Wacky Walls.

-In 1975, Butler began an acting workshop which spawned such talents as Nancy Cartwright, Corey Burton, Joe Bevilacqua, Bill Farmer, Pat Parris, Tony Pope, Linda Gary, Bob Bergen, Greg Berg, Greg Burson, Mona Marshall, Sherry Lynn, Joey Camen, Keith Scott, Sonny Melendrez, Charles Howerton, Hal Rayle, and writer Earl Kress.
+In 1975, Butler began an acting workshop which spawned such talents as Nancy Cartwright, Corey Burton, Joe Bevilacqua, Bill Farmer, Pat Parris, Tony Pope, Linda Gary, Bob Bergen, Greg Berg, Greg Burson, Mona Marshall, Brian Cummings, Sherry Lynn, Joey Camen, Keith Scott, Sonny Melendrez, Charles Howerton, Hal Rayle, and writer Earl Kress.

 In the year of his death, The Good, the Bad, and Huckleberry Hound was released, featuring most of his early characters.